drupalcommerce/commerce-docs/v2/index.rst

    CLDR data.
 Handles currencies, currency formatting, and more.
 -  `commerceguys/addressing`_ - An addressing library, powered by
    Google’s dataset.
 Stores and manipulates postal addresses.
--  `commerceguys/zone`_ - A zone library.
-Zones are territorial
-   groupings mostly used for shipping or tax purposes.
 -  `commerceguys/tax`_ - A tax library with a flexible data model, predefined tax rates, powerful resolving logic.